Free gut health tracker for iOS

 Ready to Track Your Plant Diversity?

 Download Eating30 and start tracking 30 different plants a week.
-Simple logging, barcode scanning, Siri voice input, and a database of 500+ plants — all free on iOS.
+Simple logging, barcode scanning, Siri voice input, and a database of 500+ plants — all in one focused iOS app.

 Available on iOS — Free to Download